bsomade/Mini-SOC-Environment-Build/README.md

 - Advanced understanding of SIEM concepts and practical application.
 - Ability to generate and recognize attack signatures and patterns.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Research relevant attack vectors and develop detections to respond to emerging threats.

 ### Tools Used